Asian and Middle Eastern Studies

 - Lectures in non-language classes may be taught in larger groups, particularly if the class is for a core paper.

 - In addition, students have one or two weekly supervisions.
-Involving usually just one or two students and a teacher, these meetings are, in contrast to supervisions in most other subjects at Cambridge.
+Involving usually just one or two students and a teacher, these meetings are, in contrast to supervisions in most other subjects at Cambridge, organised centrally by the Faculty.
 Supervisions enable you to gain in depth, individual feedback on your work or to advance your learning in ways specific to your needs.

 Choosing St John's